vdsxx2/games/Pong/README.md

 # pong game

-**please disregard the bad window, this game was created several years ago.
+please disregard the bad window sizing, this game was created several years ago.
 ---------------------------------------------------------------------------
 Your traditional Pong game!
 Play against an AI, and first to score 15 points wins.